-Keuka College has received a $500,000 grant from the Fred L. Emerson Foundation to establish and endow the Fred L. Emerson Scholarship.
+Keuka College has received a $500,000 grant from the Fred L. Emerson Foundation to establish and endow the Fred L. Emerson Foundation Scholarship.

 The scholarship’s funds will be used to provide as-needed emergency financial aid to students whose families are experiencing unanticipated financial hardship that would otherwise prevent the student from persisting in their education.